vincehacks/NodeJS/NodeTraining/README.md

 - We can hook Node.JS to the Google Chrome Developer tools in order to debug Node.JS code
 - To do so, open chrome://inspect in Chrome
-- Then run your Node.js app as follows: `node --inspect-brk file.js`
+- Then run your Node.JS app as follows: `node --inspect-brk file.js`

 ### Asynchronous Programming

 #### Why is asynchronous programming important?
-- Node.JS is single-threaded, yet claims to have an event-driven, non-blocking I/O model that makes it lightweight and efficient
+- Node.JS is **single-threaded**, yet claims to have an event-driven, non-blocking I/O model that makes it lightweight and efficient
 - How can Node be non-blocking if it has a single-thread?
 How could it possibly handle multiple tasks at once in that case?
 - The answer lies in a mechanism called the ***event loop***
 - Whenever a task is handled ***asynchronously***, Node.JS will make it run